alvarezrrj/alirey/README.md

 Note: BookingController::getData() is currently retrieving config as if there were only one admin managing the app.
 Therapist_id should be included in create booking form in a multi-admin scenario.

-// TO DO
-// Update this line once this is implemented
-When admin registers a new user, an email confirmation notification and a password reset link are sent so they can access their account.
+When admin registers a new user, a password reset link is sent so they can access their account.

 Non-admin users creating bookings are redirected to checkout page (bookings.checkout) after the booking is validated and stored on DB.
 Users with pending payment are shown a notification badge on their username and prompted to pay or cancel the booking before being allowed to create a new one.